onionhoney/cs32-hw3-test/README.md

 # CS32 Homework 3 Test
-A test for homework 3 for CS 32 in UCLA.
+An automated test for homework 3 of CS 32 at UCLA.

-### Quick Start for Mac
+## Quick Start for Mac

 1. Click [here](https://github.com/onionhoney/cs32-hw3-test/archive/master.zip)
    to download the zip file, and unzip it.